Know Your Gear: Harness and Container Systems Part 2

 The reserve ripcord has been made of a steel cable for a long time.
 It works well in most cases, and most manufacturers stick to it.
 Others give the option of using a spectra ripcord with a bungee inside.
 In some cases this is the default for new rigs.
 The claimed advantages are many.
 Since spectra is more slippery than steel cables, it reduces the pull force required.
 In case of a dislodged handle, the bungee will keep it close to the housing and minimize the area in which it will be bouncing around.
 It is also cheaper to manufacture and inspect in some cases (steel cables have a hidden swage inside the pillow to keep them connected to the handle).
 However, it is slightly easier to misrig (the reserve pin can be threaded through just some fibers of the ripcord, instead of through the loop) and can be damaged by a sharp edge in the housing easier than a steel cable.

 The next option here is the material of the cutaway cable.
 Almost every manufacturer offers "lolon" coated cables.
 These are the standard yellow cables that most people are familiar with.
 They are reliable if the user/rigger ensures proper length and maintenance.
 The maintenance requires regular cleaning and lubrication of the cables.
 This is often neglected, which can result in increased pull forces during a cutaway.
 An alternative material is teflon coated cables.
 These are orange or red, and are currently in use just by Parachute Labs and their Racer harness/container.
 The advantage is that they don't require periodic cleaning and lubrication.
 However, getting them right is more complicated, as teflon doesn't stick easily to the cable.
-That resulted in the past in the core of the cable detaching from the coating, leaving the sheath looking the 3-rings release system.
+That resulted in the past in the core of the cable detaching from the coating, leaving the sheath locking the 3-rings release system.
 Regardless of the material you chose, it would be smart to check regularly your cables for cracks or other issues to avoid similar situations, as in theory it could also happen with "lolon" cables.

 Finally, there are a few ways to construct the pockets for the handles.
 The most common ways are either sandwiched between the 2 pieces of webbing of the MLW, or with a specifically manufactured pocket made of fabric wrapping the MLW webbing.
 As long as the velcro is in good condition, both are equally secure.
 On rigs with chest and hip rings the pocket wrapping the MLW is more common, as there is extra stitching necessary to secure the MLW in place, right where the handles are.
 Another advantage of the fabric pocket is that velcro is placed further away from webbing, avoiding possible contact and damage.
 On some older rigs, the cutaway handle might be attached just with a simple velcro strip, without extra pockets or in between the MLW.
 This is easier to disengage accidentally.